alexwolfe/Buttons/README.md

 0. Anytime you save your changes the Buttons showcase page will live reload with your changes!

 ## Customize Buttons with only Sass or Compass
-0. Clone the Buttons repo
+0. Clone the Buttons repo.
-0. Make sure you have Sass installed
+0. Make sure you have Sass installed.
-0. Run `npm install` from your terminal
+0. Run `npm install` from your terminal.
-0. Edit the `_options.scss` with your own custom values (see example values below)
+0. Edit the `_options.scss` with your own custom values (see example values below).
-0. Buttons now works with–or without–Compass.
-So choose one of the following examples accordingly and run from the command line in Buttons's root directory:
+0. Buttons now works with or without Compass, so choose one of the following examples accordingly and run from the command line in Buttons's root directory:
-  For Sass run: `$ sass --watch --scss scss/buttons.scss:css/buttons.css` For Compass run: `$ compass watch`
+  For Sass run: `$ sass --watch --scss scss/buttons.scss:css/buttons.css`
+  For Compass run: `$ compass watch`
-0. The `css/buttons.css` file should now be updated
+0. The `css/buttons.css` file should now be updated.

 ## Button Options